18F/handbook/pages/travel-and-leave/travel-and-leave-policies/travel-guide-faq.md

 \*For vouchers, your travel will be approved within 3-5 business days.

-6. Once you have been approved by the TTS travel team, you should recieve a notification from Concur.
-Please note that in most cases, **government contract airfare does not ticket until 72 hours before departure**, so you may not recieve official confirmation of your itinerary until then.
+6. Once you have been approved by the TTS travel team, you should receive a notification from Concur.
+Please note that in most cases, **government contract airfare does not ticket until 72 hours before departure**, so you may not receive official confirmation of your itinerary until then.
 Don't worry about this, the TTS travel team is not aware of any situations where approved travelers have not been issued tickets :)